 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensory category.
 You get the crackle.
 You get the pop.
 You get the ability to roast marshmallows indoors.
 Something you don’t get is a powerful heating source.
-Wood fires typically receive up to a 15% efficiency rating, considerably lower than a furnace that has regular service performed.
+Wood fires usually receive up to a 15% efficiency rating, considerably lower than a furnace that has regular service performed.
 They do reach high temperatures, but most of that heat disappears up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up the chimney.

 Air Quality and Maintenance